Noumannomi123/Hungry-Fish-Assembly/README.md

 ## How to play the game
 - Initially, you will have to type the name and press `Enter` to enter the game.
 - Press `Enter` again on the home page after some wait.
-- The player is a fish indicated by right (>) angled bracked.
+- The player is a fish indicated by the angled bracket.
-- The player can collect coins indicated by `green` and `red` flashing boxes.
+- The player can collect colored coins indicated by `green` and `red` flashing boxes.
-- Red coin holds 50 score and ends sooner than green coin with 10 score.
+- Red coin holds 50 score and green coin holds 10 score.
+- Both coins disappear after some time.
+Red coin has less timer than green coin.

 ## Controls